anticode-403/antis-Better-Combat-Overhauls/README.md

 If `paired` is true, your weapon will get special attacks while it is being dual-wielded with a weapon of the same type.

 If `finesse` is true, instead of getting a special attack, your weapon will parry on interact.
+(Not implemented)

 Versatile, Paired, and Two-Handed are all _incompatible_ with each other.
 Finesse is compatible with all of them, however Versatile Finesse is unnecessary.